Skip to Content

 Common Ostriches lay the largest eggs.

 Generally, birds lay eggs that are proportionate to their size.
-Bee Hummingbirds lay the smallest eggs, which are about the size of a coffee bean.
-The largest eggs are laid by ostriches, which measure around 6 inches long and 5 inches wide and weigh 3 pounds.
+The smallest bird egg belongs to the Bee Hummingbird.
+Their eggs are about the size of a coffee bean.
+The largest bird eggs are laid by ostriches, which measure around 6 inches long and 5 inches wide and weigh 3 pounds.

 Dodo facts